sarthology/ResolutionBoard/README.md

 This is The Resolution Board, a template created to help you achieve your New Year Resolutions.

 ## Resolution 1 📚 ![](https://img.shields.io/badge/progress-80%25-green.svg)
-This year my fake is that I will read 5 books.
+This year my fake resolution is that I will read 5 books.

 - [x] [Book 1](#)
 - [x] [Book 2](#)